mikekeith52/Police-shootings-insights_updated/README.md

 |---|---|---|---|---|---|---|---|---|
 |10|1000|6|sqrt|0.5|0.330472|0.321888|0.332618|0.328326|

-The accuracy of the model on the test dataset was also greater than the no-information rate, but worse than the Logistic Model
+The accuracy of the model on the test dataset was also greater than the no-information rate, but worse than the Logistic Model:
 ```
 No information rate: 0.64
 Total accuracy of model: 0.68
 ```

-Without hyper-parameter tuning and using the default parameters from the RandomForestClassifier from sklearn, the total accuracy is 0.65.
+Without hyper-parameter tuning and using the default parameters from the RandomForestClassifier from sklearn, the total accuracy was 0.65.

 ### Visualize Results
 The ROC Curve from the Logistic Model is bumpy, but the curve expands out from y=x, another metric of our model's adequate efficiency in making predictions: